 Some chronically ill employees may feel depressed or stressed about not working at their peak productivity – and how that may impact their job security.

 As an employer, you’re tasked with giving your employees the accommodations they need, while making sure the work still gets done, and complying with the Americans with Disabilities Act (ADA), which protects disabled workers.

-It’s a delicate balance that takes some finesse, but doing whatever you can to support employees with chronic illnesses is worth the effort, for three important reasons:
+It’s a delicate balance that takes some finesse, but doing whatever you can to manage employees with chronic illness is worth the effort, for three important reasons:

 Long-term employees possess valuable institutional knowledge and skill.
 Even if health problems prevent them from performing all their job duties, they can still teach or mentor others on tasks related to the position, or contribute their talents in other ways.
 Keep in mind how costly it is to recruit and train new employees.